Berlin: Economy

 In 2018, the GDP of Berlin totaled €147 billion, an increase of 3.1% over the previous year.
 Berlin's economy is dominated by the service sector, with around 84% of all companies doing business in services.
 In 2015, the total labor force in Berlin was 1.85 million.
 The unemployment rate reached a 24-year low in November 2015 and stood at 10.0%.
 From 2012 to 2015 Berlin, as a German state, had the highest annual employment growth rate.
 Around 130,000 jobs were added in this period.
+In 2025, about 330,000 people in Berlin received unemployment payments.

 Important economic sectors in Berlin include life sciences, transportation, information and communication technologies, media and music, advertising and design, biotechnology, environmental services, construction, e-commerce, retail, hotel business, and medical engineering.

 Research and development have economic significance for the city.
 Several major corporations like Volkswagen, Pfizer, and SAP operate innovation laboratories in the city.

 The Science and Business Park in Adlershof is the largest technology park in Germany measured by revenue.
-Within the Eurozone, Berlin has become a center for business relocation and international investments.
+Within the eurozone, Berlin has become a center for business relocation and international investments.

 Companies

 Many German and international companies have business or service centers in the city.
 For several years Berlin has been recognized as a major center of business founders.
 In 2015, Berlin generated the most venture capital for young startup companies in Europe.

-Among the 10 largest employers in Berlin are the City-State of Berlin, Deutsche Bahn, the hospital providers Charité and Vivantes, the Federal Government of Germany, the local public transport provider BVG, Siemens and Deutsche Telekom.
+Among the 10 largest employers in Berlin are the City-State of Berlin, Deutsche Bahn, largest railway company in the world, the hospital providers Charité and Vivantes, the Federal Government of Germany, the local public transport provider BVG, Siemens and Deutsche Telekom.